cssimms/tictactactics/docs/progress_log.md

 TODO:
 - apply signout bug to stats page (userShow)
-- when O wins, 'd' is shown as winner
+- when O wins, 'd' is shown as winner ('d' is winner status for draw games)
 - add ruby ~'2.1.2' to gemfile

 styles: